RomanPlusPlus/slack-export-history/README.md

 ## We are ready to download the messages

+cd to the dir where slack.py is located

+Activate the env:

+`source ~/python_virtual_envs/slack_backup/bin/activate`

 Go ahead to the terminal and run `python3 slack.py --token COPY_YOUR_OAUTH_TOKEN_HERE`.
 Choose the DM conversation you want to export and we are done!